jacobjgoldfine/app-track/README.md

 ## Usage

-Users can find the deployed application on Heroku at : Coming Soon! [](#)
+Users can find the deployed application on Heroku at :[Herokulink](https://powerful-reaches-64620.herokuapp.com/)

 <!-- To use this application for yourself, the user needs to `git clone` this repository into their terminal.
 Once they have cloned the repo, the user needs to run `npm install` to get all the dependencies and packages.
 Once all the dependencies are downloaded, open a new terminal and run `npm run develop` for development mode. -->

 ## Technologies

-- Javascript, React, JWT, Express, Graphql, Apollo Server, Material UI
+- JavaScript, React, JWT, Node.js, Express, GraphQL, Bcrypt, Apollo Server, Material UI, Scraper API, Node HTML Parser

 ## Tests